-Over the summer, Netflix announced they were making Blood Origin, which is set "1200 years before Geralt of Rivia" (Henry Cavill) prowled the Northern Kingdoms, when "the worlds of monsters, men and elves merged into one, and the first Witcher came to be."
+Netflix announced they were making The Witcher: Blood Origin in summer of 2020, revealing that the series is set "1200 years before Geralt of Rivia" (Henry Cavill) prowled the Northern Kingdoms.
+This will show a time when "the worlds of monsters, men and elves merged into one, and the first Witcher came to be."

 The Witcher: Blood Origin will be a six-episode limited series and chronicle the origins of the very first Witcher and depict the events that led to the "conjunction of the spheres," a time when the the worlds of monsters, men, and elves merged to become one.